duke24k/self-driving-car-nd/p3/README.md

 | README.md	 	 	  	| 																									|

 * p3_final.ipynb and p3_patch.ipynb are same.
-I use different directories and different sub-sampling parameters for different data.
+I used different directories and different sub-sampling parameters for different data.

 * I added below codes to drive.py file to resize image and convert color space to YUV.
 ```sh